 - The ability to work as part of a team and individually

 - Ability to prioritise and plan around customers' needs

 - We are looking for someone with a caring nature

-- An approachable attitude and commitment
+- An approachable attitude

-- Passion to providing high quality care
+- Commitment and passion to providing high quality care

-Level 2 Adult Care Worker Apprenticeship:
+- Level 2 Adult Care Worker

 Once the apprentice has completed a minimum of 12 months training and the employer and Babcock regional trainer confirm they have met all the requirements of the standard they will be put through to end point assessment.
 The end point assessment is independent from the training and includes a variety of assessment methods which test the skills and knowledge of the apprentice to ensure they are fully competent in their role.

 Each Apprentice will be supported throughout the apprenticeship by a structured programme of teaching, e-learning, face to face training and workplace mentoring; this will encourage and help them to meet the requirements of the new standards and will prepare them for the end of point assessment.